SproutyLabs/SproutyDialogsDocs/docs/dialogues/event-nodes.md

 ![Condition Node](../../static/img/screenshots/event-nodes/condition_node.png)

-You can compare variables, expressions, values, etc. For more information about it, see [use variables]().
+You can compare variables, expressions, values, etc. For more information about it, see the [variables section](/docs/variables.md).

 ## Signal Node